Learning from a Biased Sample

+\begin{section}{Large-Sample Theory} In our empirical results, we observe promising performance of RU Regression in finite samples.
+However, standard theory is not sufficient to explain RU Regresssion's encouraging finite-sample performance because the RU loss does not satisfy standard regularity conditions such as strong convexity, which is typically required for finite-sample estimation guarantees in empirical risk minimization \citep{van2000asymptotic}.
+While the RU loss $L_{\text{RU}}^{\Gamma}(z, \, a, \, y)$ is jointly convex in $(z, a)$, it is not strongly convex in $(z, a)$; and in fact, it is not even strongly convex in expectation when $a < 0$.

-\begin{section}{Theoretical Guarantees} In this section, we first demonstrate useful properties of the population RU risk.
-We demonstrate that the population RU risk has a unique minimizer and is strongly convex and smooth about the minimizer.
-These properties enable us to obtain nonparametric estimation guarantees by applying the method of sieves in Section \ref{subsec:sieve}.
+In this section, we investigate the properties of learning algorithms that leverage the RU Regression representation derived above, and learn decision rules via empirical minimization using the loss function $L_{\text{RU}}^{\Gamma}$ given in \eqref{eq:our_erm}.
+We demonstrate that although the population RU risk is not strongly convex, it has a unique minimizer---and is strongly convex and smooth in a neighborhood around the minimizer.
+These properties enable us to obtain estimation and generalization guarantees when the optimal robust decision rule lies in a $p$-H\"{o}lder space, a class of smooth functions.
+Overall, our results suggest that $L_{\text{RU}}^{\Gamma}$ has sound statistical properties in finite samples, and thus that empirical minimization using this loss function can be used to learn minimax decision rules under conditional $\Gamma$-biased sampling.